 Managers have traditionally focused on costs for two reasons.

 1. Costs are easier to control than revenue.

 2. Costs are harder to trace to responsible parties than revenue.

-Tracking who is responsible for revenue is often more straightforward because revenue tends to be earned in discrete events (“I made a sale today!”) and because people usually do not shy away from accepting responsibility for revenue.
-However, costs are often incurred unevenly (“This piece of equipment will serve us for ten years!”), and people tend to be more reluctant to accept responsibility for them.
-So, if managers do not spend effort gathering information about cost responsibility, they will be much more in the dark about who is responsible for costs than about who is responsible for revenue.
+Tracking who is responsible for revenue is often more straightforward because (1) revenue tends to be earned in discrete events (“I made a sale today!”) and (2) people usually do not shy away from accepting responsibility for revenue.
+Costs, on the other hand, (1) are often incurred unevenly (“This piece of equipment will serve us for ten years!”), and (2) people are more reluctant to accept responsibility for them.
+So, if managers don’t spend effort gathering information about cost responsibility, they will be more in the dark about who is responsible for costs than about who is responsible for revenue.

-This explanation of why defining the cost function is important (with the objective of minimizing those costs, of course) has some important built-in assumptions.
-We’ll talk about them as we go along.
-These are powerful assumptions that, in fairness, have helped drive astounding economic development within the free-market economies of the developed world over the last 100 years.
+This idea that businesses should expend significant resources to identify their cost functions and minimize their costs has some important built-in assumptions.
+We’ll talk about these assumptions as we go along.
+These are powerful assumptions that, in fairness, have helped drive astounding economic development within free-market economies all over the world for at least 100 years.
 Thank cost accounting, in part, next time you buy a car for less than a fortune or an iPhone for less than the cost of a house.